anibalgv/webgis/README.md

 # A SIMPLE WEBGIS GEOSERVER CLIENT

-This application connect to a geoserver especified on .env file and list all workspaces and layers from geoserver.
+This application connect to a geoserver especified on .env file and list all workspaces and layers from your server.

 ## CONFIG '.env' FILE